Near Dark: Critical response

-Richard Corliss of Time magazine called Near Dark "weird (and) beautiful" and "the all-time teenage vampire love story".
+Near Dark appeared has so successfully Americanized the myth of the vampire."
+Richard Corliss of Time magazine would also call Near Dark "weird (and) beautiful" and "the all-time teenage vampire love story".
 Richard Schickel (also of Time) considered the film a clever variant of the vampire film genre.
 Peter Travers of Rolling Stone concurred, calling it "gory and gorgeous".
 Alan Jones of Radio Times awarded it four stars out of five, calling it a "1980s horror landmark" and "one of the best vampire movies ever made."
 Jones described it as a "visually stunning and frightening package, spinning a genuinely scary tale" and highlighted the "stand-out degenerate performances" of Henriksen and Paxton.

 It has also been analysed for its queer coding of the vampire characters, specifically Severen.

-Home media

-Near Dark was released on VHS in 1988.
-By 1989, the film was released on LaserDisc by HBO Video.
-In 2002, Anchor Bay Entertainment released the film on DVD.
-In November 2009, the film was released on Blu-ray by Lionsgate Home Entertainment.

 Cancelled remake

 A remake of the film was announced in October 2006 as a co-production between film companies Rogue Pictures and Platinum Dunes, with Samuel Bayer attached to direct.
 In December 2008, Platinum Dunes producer Bradley Fuller stated that the project had been put on hold due to similarities in conception with Twilight (2008), a film which also contained a romance between human and vampire characters.